Fraud Blocker

 Why Is License Renewal Important?

 Licensing is a fundamental part of ensuring that healthcare workers meet the current standards for patient care.
-In Arizona, LHA license renewal is not just a formality; it ensures that aides continue to be qualified to perform the required tasks.
+In Arizona, LHA license renewal makes sure that aides continue to be qualified to perform the required tasks.

 It also helps guarantee that aides stay updated on the latest health care practices and regulations.
 Renewing your license will also keep you legally registered with the Arizona Board of Nursing, allowing you to practice professionally.